jlaomoc/machine_learning_trading_bot/README.md

 ![Step 3 Classfication Report](https://github.com/jlaomoc/machine_learning_trading_bot/blob/main/Photos/Ste%203%20CR.jpg?raw=true)
 ![Step Plot](https://github.com/jlaomoc/machine_learning_trading_bot/blob/main/Photos/Step%203%20Plot.jpg?raw=true)

 In conclusion I was not able to find the best parameters to result in a better training stragey.
 SVM is not a good model to choose when dealing with time series problems because you lose a lot of important technical strategy information like momentum because training the data with a SVM model uses shuffling randomizing the data losing the important trends within the features.
-Which is why I believe the recall and precision numbers are quite skewed.
+Which is why I believe the recall and precision numbers are quite unbalanced.
 ### Report Findings

 ![LRM Plot](https://github.com/jlaomoc/machine_learning_trading_bot/blob/main/Photos/LRM%20Plot.jpg?raw=true)